alaa804/pluralsight-webpage/README.md

-pluralsight webpage with react and css with flex itmes and responsive
+pluralsight webpage with react and css with flex items and responsive
 ![Capture d’écran 2021-08-24 130607](https://user-images.githubusercontent.com/73104268/130613704-a65c01b8-f1cc-4f62-8c4c-f5792fc453a2.png)